SonarSonic/DrawingBotV3/docs/source/pensettings.rst

 Default Drawing Pens
 ------------------------------------------
-Currently the following manufacturers pen's are included as default, the future more will be added.
+Currently the following manufacturers pen's are included as default. in the future more will be added.

 -   Copic Original Markers
 -   Copic Sketch Markers